 Though the Sr/Ca record from Asan1-1 already produced the best association with SST of the four cores, the U/Ca dataset produced an even stronger calibration equation which better predicted SST.
-With an $R^2$ value of 0.741, this equation currently has the potential to produce the best reconstruction of SST for Guam for years before the instrumental record.
-The delta O-SST and sea surface salinity reconstruction used to reconstruct ENSO events over a 213 year period reported by Asami et al. (2005) found an $R^2$ value of 0.48 between delta O and SST.
+With an R^2 value of 0.715, this equation currently has the potential to produce the best reconstruction of SST for Guam for years before the instrumental record.
+The δ^{18} O-SST and sea surface salinity reconstruction used to reconstruct ENSO events over a 213-year period reported by Asami et al. (2005) found an R^2 value of 0.48 between δ 18O and SST.
 The Asan1-1 core is a 111 year record which could potentially expand the SST record about 60 years and verify some of the events in the longer core from Asami et al. (2005).
-At present, the coral density analysis using the CT scan images has not been completed for the entire core, so the reconstruction cannot yet be performed.